 Sport is identity, not just movement

 Our mission is to enable breakthrough moments.
-We want a person in a wheelchair to feel the wind in their face on a monoski without the stress of logistics.
+We want a wheelchair user to feel the wind on a monoski without the stress of logistics, and a blind or visually impaired athlete to find a guide for a first descent or sailing session.
 We strive for these encounters to happen every day, without unnecessary phone calls and uncertainty.

 Build Rideaway with us